ikiranis/ImageDownloader/README.md

 ## Features
 - Downloads all images linked from a list of gallery URLs.
 - Organizes images into folders named after the URL path (slashes replaced with underscores).
-- Retries failed downloads at the end, with a delay between retries.
+- Retries failed downloads at the end (no delay between retries).
 - Allows custom downloads folder as a command-line parameter.
 - Ignores `input.txt` and `downloads/` in version control (see `.gitignore`).